-Not only the projects are financially separate from ACE – the same applies to transport and accommodation providers.
-Many companies own their own camps or volunteer houses, with the same effect as owning projects – more money stays in-house (which also enables them to offer experiences cheaper).
+Not only the projects are financially separate from ACE – but the same applies to transport and accommodation providers.
+Many companies own their camps or volunteer houses, with the same effect as owning projects – more money stays in-house (which also enables them to offer experiences cheaper).
 ACE own only one vehicle in South Africa, which is to allow our ground manager to travel between the projects.
-Apart from that ACE hire freelance drivers, who in turn are obliged to hire cars from third party providers.
-While this might seem an unnecessary escalation of operating prices, it ensures that employment and income is created for multiple parties.
-In a region where unemployment and poverty are serious problems this is an important contribution.
+Apart from that ACE hire freelance drivers, who in turn are obliged to hire cars from third-party providers.
+While this might seem like an unnecessary escalation of operating prices, it ensures that employment and income are created for multiple parties.
+In a region where unemployment and poverty are serious problems, this is an important contribution.

 Ensuring the money makes a difference

-ACE prefer to work with projects that rely on the travellers’ contributions for the majority of their funding – This way the conservation travellers know that their money truly makes a difference and directly enables conservation work.
+ACE prefer to work with projects that rely on the travellers’ contributions for most of their funding – This way, the conservation travellers know that their money makes a difference and directly enables conservation work.

 What is a “good” Conservation Traveller?

-The ACE travellers joining our partner projects are a key factor in the success of the work.
-Since we deliberately choose partner projects that actually need the practical help of volunteers, we owe it to both the projects and the travellers to do our best to get the right kind of traveller to the right project.
+The ACE travellers joining our partner projects are a key factor in the work's success.
+Since we deliberately choose partner projects that need the practical help of volunteers, we owe it to both the projects and the travellers to do our best to get the right kind of traveller to the right project.
 So just as we ask our partner projects certain questions, we also ask our potential travellers a few things.

 First and foremost, travellers can not simply book a placement online.
 They need to complete an application form.
 We have been told in the past that the form is a bit too long, but we like it that way: If you don’t have enough motivation to write a few paragraphs, you probably don’t have enough motivation to get out of bed at 5 am to do the early feeding round or a morning reserve patrol.